Find missing tests

 Open Source

-Undercover is built on open-source and will always remain free to use for public GitHub repositories.
+Undercover CI is built on open-source and is free to use for non-profit public GitHub repositories.
+Sign Up with GitHub to get started.

 If a hosted GitHub App integration won't work for you, check out these links to get started and with local and CI/CD workflows: